-At February 28, 2014, the Company had a short term capital loss of \$11.2 million and a long-term capital loss of \$16.3 million available to offset future capital gains.
+At February 28, 2015 and February 28, 2014, the Company had a short term capital loss of \$0 million and \$11.2 million, respectively, and a long-term capital loss of \$0 million and \$16.3 million, respectively, available to offset future capital gains.
 Post RIC-modernization act losses are deemed to arise on the first day of the fund's following fiscal year and there is no expiration for these losses.